MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/user-mode-reliability-for-crashes-in-microsoft-photos-app.md

 ---
-title: User mode reliability for crashes in Microsoft Photos app, less than or equal to the baseline goal
+title: Number of user mode reliability for crashes in Microsoft Photos app, less than or equal to the baseline goal
 description: The measure aggregates telemetry from a 7-day sliding window into a ratio of crashes in Microsoft Photos, caused by the graphics drivers, over total runtime in years ms.topic: article ms.date: 05/20/2019